jvu1/test-rail/README.md

 ## Important Fields:

-- Functional Area: The name of the folder/functional area the test case belongs to.
+- Section: The name of the folder/functional area the test case belongs to.
 For example, if you have multiple test cases that fit into Inventory Picking, make sure you label them in this field (required field).
 - Title: The title of the test case (required field).
 - Scenario: The scenario the user will be testing for (required field).
 - Preconditions: Any conditions that need to be met to run the test case (not a required field).